I recently got back from a Nine Inch Nails concert, where I was intrigued by marketing hype surrounding this tour.

 There are clues leading to several sites, continuing the foreboding tale with “The Presence”, some sort of hand coming from the sky.

 This idea is not unique in the music world.
 Even The Beatles, Led Zeppelin and Pink Floyd hid messages in album covers and song material.
-But I think this is one of the largest and most thorough plots I’ve ever seen.
+But I think this is one of the largest and most thorough plots I’ve seen.
 A nice example of “alternate reality games” (ARG).

 And no, I didn’t find any USB drive after the concert, unfortunately.